Ketogenic dieting: the low carb diet that celebrities like Gwyneth Paltrow, Kim Kardashian-West and Megan Fox have all pledged themselves to.

 You know, but we're still left asking ourselves why follow a ketogenic diet?
 Who should eat a ketogenic diet?
 And in terms of a low carbohydrate diet, is this really the best way to lose weight?.
-Here, Dr Alan W Barclay, consultant dietitian, nutritionist and co-author of The Good Carbs Cookbook, answers all your questions to see if this diet is, in fact, any good for you.

 A ketogenic eating pattern is very low in carbohydrates and moderate in protein, meaning a high percentage of total energy (kilojoule) intake comes from fat.

 As fat is the main source of energy being consumed, the body must then use this (that is, break it down) as its main energy source or 'fuel'.
 When dietary fat is metabolised for energy, by-products called ketone bodies (molecules that are made by the liver from fatty acids) are produced which are used up by the body's tissues, muscles and the brain.
 This process is known as ketosis.